CORE-Robotics-Lab/Cross_Loss_Influence_Functions/cross_loss_influence/README.md

 * `-p` or `--data_path`: Where would you like results/data to be stored?
 * '-r' or `--re_use`: Should we re-use an already-generated MoG result? (only add this if you've already run the script at least once)

-To manually step through the entire script, follow the steps in `MOG_README.md`
+To manually step through the entire script, follow the steps in `MOG_README.md`.

 ### Data:
 #### WNC:
-For the [WNC data](https://arxiv.org/abs/1911.09709v1), Our dataset is available here: https://drive.google.com/file/d/1KQLxwU5Yh-Ora7ri_G09iYFIplyrsq-G/view?usp=sharing .
-Just put it in this directory.
+For the [WNC data](https://arxiv.org/abs/1911.09709v1), I've made our dataset available here: https://drive.google.com/file/d/1KQLxwU5Yh-Ora7ri_G09iYFIplyrsq-G/view?usp=sharing.
+Download and unzip this file into the same directory that you're using for your `data_directory` above.

-I have used their set of tokens and created a string-to-index (stoi -- `biased_data_stoi.pkl`) and index-to-string (itos -- `biased_data_itos.pkl`) file.
-These are pickle files, when you open them up you'll just see a bunch of strings on newlines.
-The index of the newline is the index of that string in the dataset.
-The raw strings have all been converted into their appropriate numericalized counterparts in the `biased_data_numericalized_dataset.pkl` file.
-For the neutral half of the corpus, the data is numericalized in `neutral_data_numericalized_dataset.pkl`, though notably both use the same itos/stoi files.
 If you need the raw data, you can get it [here](https://github.com/rpryzant/neutralizing-bias#data).
 #### Scifi:
-For the [SciFi dataset](https://www.aclweb.org/anthology/W19-3405/), the dataset I used is here: https://drive.google.com/file/d/1i4HOu6eilYBOUYVhkMbl6krj0a0d7sHz/view?usp=sharing .
+For the [SciFi dataset](https://www.aclweb.org/anthology/W19-3405/), the dataset I used is here: https://drive.google.com/file/d/1i4HOu6eilYBOUYVhkMbl6krj0a0d7sHz/view?usp=sharing.
+Again, download and unzip this file into your `data_directory`.
 For the original, contact the original authors.
 ### Running things:

 Training scripts are located in `runfiles`.
 In there, run: